Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Lower Bound and Hardness Results

-The $\NP$-hardness of $\GCM$ relies heavily on the topological constraints.
-Although this can be justified that current real-life implementation of quantum gates indeed has such constraints \cite{devitt2016performing,divincenzo2000physical}, to connect with the CNOT circuits we consider in previous sections and in the long run of quantum devices, we introduce a ``local'' version of CNOT-circuit minimization, and prove the hardness result in this scenario.
+The $\NP$-hardness analysis of $\GCM$ relies heavily on the existence of topological constraints.
+The current real-world implementation of quantum gates indeed has such constraints \cite{devitt2016performing,divincenzo2000physical}, though future quantum devices may be subject to fewer topological constraints.
+Below, we introduce and analyze a ``local'' version of CNOT-circuit minimization where only a part of the circuit is allowed for optimization.